Li Dingguo: Resistance to Qing

 Li had tried to form a united front by combining Southern Ming forces with the rebels against the Qing dynasty, and became the most important military commander of the Yongli Emperor of the Southern Ming dynasty.
 He and Sun Kewang first aided Ming loyalists by suppressing a rebellion in Yunnan in 1648, they then made strikes to stop the advance of the Qing army in Sichuan and Huguang.

 In 1652 he led a list of successful campaigns in southern Huguang and eastern Guangxi.
 His troops took the city of Guilin, and the Qing general Kong Youde committed suicide after his defeat.
 Li also occupied Hengzhou while his forces ambushed and killed the Manchu prince Nikan.
 By 1653, he was forced to withdraw to northern Guangdong.
 In 1654 he attempted to take Xinhui, but was defeated and retreated to Nanning in 1655.

 In 1656 he escorted the Yongli Emperor from Anlong to Yunnan-fu where the emperor set up an administration.
-Li was awarded with the title "Prince of Jin" (晋王, Jin Wang).
+Li was awarded with the title "Prince of Jin" (晉王, Jin Wang).

 Li and Sun Kewang became embroiled in a power struggle.
 In 1657, Sun attacked Li in eastern Yunnan, but his generals turned against him, and Sun was forced to retreat back to Guizhou.
 Sun then surrendered to the Qing authorities in December 1657, and urged the Qing to allow him to lead an attack on the Ming rebel forces.
 The Qing however chose to order Wu Sangui to push into Sichuan, and captured Chongqing and then Zunyi in Guizhou in 1658.

 In March 1659, Li Dingguo's army was defeated by Wu Sangui and Jobtei near Yunnan-fu, and had to retreat to northern Burma, while the Yongli Emperor sought refuge with the Burmese king Pindale Min and reached Ava in June 1659.